SIRI611/SIRI611/README.md

 ### Hi here 👋
-- 🔭 I'm a graduate student in Computer Engineering at the University of Alberta and Alberta Machine Intelligence Institute(Amii).
+- 🔭 I'm a PhD student in Computer Engineering at the University of Alberta and Alberta Machine Intelligence Institute(Amii).
-- 🌱 I'm a new learner of Robotics and AI.
-My research interests include, but are not limited to Continual Reinforcement Learning and Embodied AI.
+- 🌱 My research interests include, but are not limited to Continual Reinforcement Learning and Embodied AI.